awslabs/aws-encryption-sdk-specification/changes/2020-07-15_clarify-caching-cmm-init-params/change.md

 or a [keyring](../../framework/keyring-interface.md).
-If the caller provides a keyring, then the caching CMM MUST set its underlying CMM to a [default CMM](../../framework/default-cmm.md) that wraps the keyring.
+If the caller provides a keyring, then the caching CMM MUST set its underlying CMM to a [default CMM](../../framework/default-cmm.md) initialized with the keyring.